Joseph in Islam: Family reunion

-Joseph became powerful; Ibn Kathir writes that the king of Egypt had faith in him, and the people loved and revered him.
+Yusuf became powerful; Ibn Kathir writes that the king of Egypt had faith in him, and the people loved and revered him.
 He was reportedly 30 years old when he was summoned to the king.
-"The king addressed him in 70 languages, and each time Joseph answered him in that language".
-According to Ibn Ishaq, "The king of Egypt converted to Islam at the hands of Joseph".
+"The king addressed him in 70 languages, and each time Yusuf answered him in that language".
+According to Ibn Is-haq(Issac), "The king of Egypt converted to Islam at the hands of Yusuf".

-Joseph's brothers suffer while the people of Egypt prosper under his guidance.
-Jacob and his family are hungry, so the brothers go to Egypt, unaware that Joseph is in a high position there.
-Joseph gives them what they need, and questions them.
-They say that there were once twelve of them, and the one most loved by their father (Joseph) died in the desert.
-Joseph inquires about their youngest brother, Benjamin, and tells them to bring him with them the next time they come.
-The brothers, knowing their father's protectiveness of Benjamin, refuse, but Joseph convinces them after he threatens to not provide them with grain unless their youngest brother is with them.
-To ensure their coming back, Joseph stealthily returns their money to their saddlebags.
+Yusuf's brothers suffer while the people of Egypt prosper under his guidance.
+Yaqub and his family are hungry, so the brothers go to Egypt, unaware that Yusuf is in a high position there.
+Yusuf gives them what they need, and questions them.
+They say that there were once twelve of them, and the one most loved by their father (Yusuf) died in the desert.
+Yusuf inquires about their youngest brother, Binyamin, and tells them to bring him with them the next time they come.
+The brothers, knowing their father's protectiveness of Binyamin, refuse, but Yusuf convinces them after he threatens to not provide them with grain unless their youngest brother is with them.
+To ensure their coming back, Yusuf stealthily returns their money to their saddlebags.

-The brothers return home and attempt to persuade Jacob to let Benjamin accompany them so they can secure food, but Jacob responds: "Should I trust you with him as I once trusted you with his brother [Joseph]?".
-The brothers then discover the money in their bags, and reveal it to Jacob, promising Benjamin's safe return.
+The brothers return home and attempt to persuade Yaqub to let Binyamin accompany them so they can secure food, but Yaqub responds: "Should I trust you with him as I once trusted you with his brother [Yusuf]?".
+The brothers then discover the money in their bags, and reveal it to Yaqub, promising Binyamin's safe return.
 Their father makes them swear by Allah to come back with him, and orders the brothers to use separate gates when returning to Egypt, for their safety and to avoid unnecessary suspicion.

-When the brothers return with Benjamin, Joseph reveals himself to him.
+When the brothers return with Binyamin, Yusuf reveals himself to him.
 He gives the brothers the promised supplies, and slips the king's cup into one of the bags.
 A herald accuses them of stealing, which the brothers deny.
 When asked what their punishment shall be if they are lying, the brothers agree it should be enslavement to the cup's owner, not realizing it was hidden in their bag.
-When Joseph begins searching them, it is found with Benjamin's supplies.
+When Yusuf begins searching them, it is found with Binyamin's supplies.